 (F) A school district may not contract with a private entity that supervises interscholastic activities if the private entity prohibits the participation of charter school students, Governor's school students, or home school students in interscholastic activities.

 HISTORY: 2012 Act No. 203, Section 2, eff June 7, 2012.

 2012 Act No. 203, Section 1, provides as follows:

 "This act may be cited as the 'Equal Access to Interscholastic Activities Act'."

-Copyright (c) 2018 The Christian Homeschoolers Association of South Carolina
+Copyright 2018-2022 Christian Homeschoolers' Association of South Carolina